WA supplier hit hard by aerospace downturn prepares for future

 Cagnatel said “2020 was bad, 2021 was worse and 2022 is the worst from the perspective of production volume.”

-Yet Cagnatel said Sekisui is primed for growth again in its newly modernized plants.
+Yet Cagnatel said Sekisui is primed for growth again in newly modernized plants.
 Japanese conglomerate owner Sekisui provided him the funding to retool and invest for a more diversified future.

 “We worked hard in 2020-21 to prepare and change,” he said.